Other Seabirds of The Petrel Station

 Scientific name: Sterna striata

 White-fronted Terns are the most common tern species in New Zealand and a familiar part of the coastal seabird scene.
-Usually found closer to the coast or around the islands, they are graceful, lively birds that we’ll sometimes encounter amongst amongst the huge offshore feeding workups.
+Usually found closer to the coast or around the islands, they are very graceful seabird that we’ll sometimes encounter out amongst the huge offshore feeding workups.

 Caspian Tern